-We ate at Wild Rover hostel on the Thursday, and I managed a sneaky buy of the Seattle Sounders FC kit.
-On the way back through Plaza Murillo we saw the most colourful, bouyant and happy political march we’ve ever seen!
+I ate at Wild Rover hostel on the Thursday, and I managed a sneaky buy of the Seattle Sounders FC kit.
+On the way back through Plaza Murillo I saw the most colourful, bouyant and happy political march we’ve ever seen!

-We headed off to the pharmacy, after being told they WOULD be open this Sunday.
-He was right, and it was actually a nice walk.
+On the Sunday morning I found out that cars are banned on certain days.
+It’s part of an air pollution reducing scheme from the government.
+I went for a nice walk.
 No cars, no fumes, no pain, and seeing Bolivians turn the streets into football pitches, bouncy castles, markets and of course, political walks, was nice.

-We grabbed the pills and headed back, just in time for Cholitas Wrestling.
+I headed back just in time for Cholitas Wrestling.
 It is like American fake wrestling, but with Bolivian men and women in traditional clothing.
-We hopped on the rickety bus and it took us to El Alto, atop the mountain, where it takes place.
-Due to last Sundays fiasco we had free VIP tickets (this means we get a free t-shirt and mask).
-We took our ringside seats and watched on as the madness commenced.
+I hopped on the rickety bus and it took me to El Alto, atop the mountain, where Cholitas Wrestling takes place.
+Due to last Sundays fiasco I had free VIP tickets (this means I get a free t-shirt and mask).
+I took my ringside seat and watched on as the madness commenced.
 The video tells you what you need to know!

 There was a pantomime feel about it, and it was good fun.
 I booed one of the bad guys and he stuck his finger up at me, so I threw some popcorn at him.
 He then opened his mouth and pointed, I lined up my aim and boom, threw it straight down his throat from 4 metres.
 Biggest cheer of the night!